drubaga/SlideAI/README.md

 -  Structured JSON output for slide content
 -  Retry logic for resilient API calls using `tenacity`
 -  Secure configuration with `.env`
+- Dynamic image generation with support for:
+  - No images
+  - Pexels API
+  - SerpAPI (Google Images)
+- Images automatically added to slides using keywords

 ---